Beyond Google: Diversifying Your Marketing Strategy for Success

 When it comes to Bing, a lot of similarities can be seen in the overall Search experience when compared to Google, including the layout and additional organic features to incorporate into strategies.

-Whenever we work with clients with a physical presence, either as an office headquarters or a chain of retail stores, we recommend they also set up listings on Bing Places – Bing’s answer to Google My Business – to take advantage of the features available there as well.
+Whenever we work with clients with a physical presence, either as an office headquarters or a chain of retail stores, we recommend they also set up listings on Bing Places – Bing’s answer to Google Business Profile – to take advantage of the features available there as well.
 Yahoo also offers a similar platform in Localworks or you can submit listings through Yext.

 Bing is largely underrepresented in digital strategies because of the dominance of Google, but there are definitely features to take advantage of as part of your SEO campaigns and while the ranking algorithms are different there is a lot of crossover in terms of general usability and relevance to the search query – if it works for Google, it’ll likely work for Bing (and other major search engines in the UK) as well!